browserengineering/book/book/embeds.md

                 continue
 ```

-Images have inline layout, so we'll need to add a new value in `InlineLayout`.
+Images have inline layout, so we'll need to add a new `image` method in
-In this case, the width contributed to the line is the width of the image.
+`InlineLayout`.
+In this case, the width contributed to the line is the width of
+the image; otherwise it's the same as the existing `input` method.

 ``` {.python expected=False}
 class InlineLayout: